algm3/Interview_Test_January_2025/README.md

 All this code should run with Python 3 on an ordinary PC or server.
 CPU and memory requirements should be modest.

-We are aware that some of the tasks are difficult and time consuming.
-We will not be surprised if you need to put several hours of work into solving them.
+We are aware that some of the tasks are difficult and potential time consuming.
+However, if you ask the right questions in task 2, it may save you several hours of work.

 You are welcome to search the Internet for help, but we will expect you to be able to explain the code that you come up with.